TL;DR -- Working to document Chloe. We have all of the stuff necessary. We're telling the tale.

 - Interpretation -- The below goes through each of the documents noted prior and describes its support for the 'Statement of Purpose.'

 - I. Chloe (Clara A) is in the household of Lyman (31) and Caroline (25) Porter as 2 yo.
 George Porter is enumerated as 3 yo.
 The other two in this enumeration were Ransom (5) and William (6/12).
-Also included is the family of Permelia Hopwood with five children, ages from 19 ;yo to 4 yo.
+Also included is the family of Permelia Hopwood (44) with five children, ages from 19 yo to 4 yo.
 The next Census (IV) does not include George who died (III).

 - II.
 Emmery Porter born on June 20.
 Daughter of Lyman Porter and Caroline Hopwood.

 - IV.
-Chloe (Cloey) is in the house of Lyman Porter and Caroline (age agrees with prior Census).
-There is no George enumerated.
-There is Emmira (8 yo) in the enumeration.
+Chloe (Cloey) is in the house of Lyman (41) and Caroline Porter (34) as 12 yo.
+There is no George enumerated who had died (III).
+There is Emmira (II) who is 8 yo in the enumeration.
 Others include Ransom (14), William (10), and Anna (5).

 - Conclusion -- ...